IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 These values essentially determine the compute processing capacity that is allocated to your virtual data center.
 These are measured in vCPU increments.
 Each vCPU increment represents a single 2.0 GHz core.
 Compute memory, or "RAM limit" as it is described on the IBM Cloud portal, is allocated in GB increments.
 RAM limits identify the maximum random access memory for each virtual data center.

 The limit you place on the maximum vCPU values determines the total number of processing units available for each virtual data center.
 Similarly, the RAM limit sets the maximum amount of memory available.
-You can adjust either of these values after you provision the virtual data center — giving customers the ability to scale and grow their virtual date center over time, should they wish.
+You can adjust either of these values after you provision the virtual data center — giving customers the ability to scale and grow their virtual date center over time.

 The least amount of vCPU that can be provisioned for any data center is 1 vCPU; RAM is likewise limited to a minimum of 1 GB.
 Set both parameters to 1 so that the demonstration environment is as economically-priced as possible.
 Obviously, in the case of a real-world demonstration environment (or a production environment), you will want to size these appropriately to the anticipated workloads that the virtual server will be subject to.